 You can’t always control your environment and who you are surrounded with.
 However, if your environment seems to be ‘killing you softly’, it’s probably time you learn how to kill the negativity before it kills you.
 So how do you recognise negative people?

 Negative people come in all shapes and sizes, no matter their ethnicity or background.
-However, there are a few patterns and characteristics that will keep popping up when you’re around a negative individual:
+You can recognise a negative person by a few patterns and characteristics that will keep popping up when you’re around them:

 - They are always worried